hu13/pandoc_resume/markdown/resume.md

 **Senior Software Engineer,** *[PreVeil](https://www.preveil.com)*, Boston, MA, 2020-Present

-* Lead the feature development and maintainance of PreVeil's drive, an e2e encrypted, cloud-based storage and file sharing system.
+* Lead the feature development and maintainance of PreVeil's drive, an e2e encrypted, cloud-based storage and file sharing system written in Golang.
-    * Participate in architectural system design for PreVeil’s drive and its cryptographic key management.
+    * Participate in architectural system design for PreVeil’s drive websocket APIs and its cryptographic key management.
-    * Modernize develepment with automated CI workflows that can be run locally as well as on GitHub action.
+    * Modernize develepment and its setup with automated CI workflows that can be run locally as well as on GitHub action.
     * Implement continuous profiling and APM hooks to the application that allow us to run scalibility testing and automatically collect usage and performance logs.
-* Design and implement automated CI/CD/QA workflows for various components using GitHub actions that streamline our build and test pipeline, which leads to reduce bill time and faster deployment.
+* Design and implement automated CI/CD/QA workflows for various components using GitHub actions that streamline our build and test pipeline, significantly reducing build time, VM cost and enabling faster on-demand deployment.
-* Work with other engineers to define and perform ongoing improvement on PreVeil’s SDLC around code review, QA, releaser process, security and automation.
+* Work with other engineers to define and perform ongoing improvement on PreVeil’s SDLC around code review, QA, release process, security and automation.
 * Mentor junior engineers and interns by organizing bi-weekly seminars and 1:1 meetings.

 **Software Engineer,** *[PreVeil](https://www.preveil.com)*, Boston, MA, 2018-2020

-* Contributed to building, testing the secure email mailbox management APIs for PreVeil’s IMAP and Crypto servers written in Python to be compatible with
+* Contributed to implementing the secure email mailbox management APIs for PreVeil’s IMAP and Crypto servers written in Python to be compatible with
 PreVeil’s, Outlook and MacMail email clients.
 * Built a cache module that manages Email metadata access between Email’s DB and PreVeil’s crypto server and improves the Email’s server performance by 15%.
-* Triaged and debug software defects encountered by the customers.
+* Triaged and debugged software defects encountered by the customers.
 * Developed and tested various PreVeil’s FE UI components in Angular and RxJS.